We’ve listed the best lighthouses on the east coast of the US and Canada. Learn about their history and things to know before your visit.

 Tybee Island Light Station – Georgia

 Not only is the Tybee Island Lighthouse one of the best lighthouses on the east coast, it is also the oldest and tallest lighthouse in Georgia!
+It’s located about 30 minutes east of Savannah.
 The original tower was built in 1736, but since then has been rebuilt multiple times.
 The current lighthouse is 145 feet tall and it takes climbing 178 steps to get to the top.

 Tickets are $10 for adults.
 With your ticket, though, you also get admission to the Tybee Museum across the street.
 There is free parking at the lighthouse for those visiting the lighthouse and museum.
 Note that there is a 2 hour parking limit.
 Visiting hours are from 9am to 4:30pm every day except for Tuesday when they are closed.